 - 2 recessed sub-dials.
 60 min. and 60 second.

 - Pull/Push crown used to set the time and date and to adjust chronograph settings.

-- At 11.5mm this is incredibly thin, especially for a 44mm sized watch.
-This gives it a sleek, low profile on your wrist, unlike many of the 44mm+ sized watches that look big and bulky.
+- At 11.5mm, this watch has a sleek profile on your wrist, unlike many of the 46mm+ sized watches that look big and bulky.

 - 22mm wide.